osa-ora/ocp-demo-catalog/README.md

       interval: 10m
 ```

-Either run
+And run:

 ```
 oc apply -f https://raw.githubusercontent.com/osa-ora/ocp-demo-catalog/refs/heads/main/basic-operator/definition.yaml
 ```

-Or add it using OpenShift Console.
+Or add it using OpenShift Console (+) icon and select YAML file.

 The operator will be available in the software catalog in OpenShift GUI: